libktx/ktx/scene2d/README.md

   Scene2DSkin.defaultSkin = mySkin
 }
 ```

+If the default `Skin` is not set, any attempt to create a widget that requires a style will end with an exception unless
+a custom `Skin` instance is passed to the factory method.

 `Scene2DSkin` class includes support for listeners that will be invoked each time you reload your skin.
 For example, you
 can introduce different GUI skins in your application and add a listener that recreates the GUI each time the theme is